 Don’t spend too much time optimizing your 404 pages, just make sure that when a page is not found it returns a custom 404 page.

 9. XML Sitemap Optimization

 One of the most important elements of technical SEO is XML sitemap optimization.

 An XML Sitemap is an XML file that lists all pages/posts available on your website.
 Besides their title, it also includes the published date and last updated date.

-Search engines can use the XML sitemap as a guide them when crawling a website.
+Search engines can use the XML sitemap as a guide when crawling a website.

 XML sitemap optimization is simple, only include in your sitemap the pages that are important for your website.
 In the majority of cases, these are your pages, posts, and categories.

 Don’t include in your sitemap tag pages, author pages, or other pages that have no original content on their own.

 Make sure that your sitemap is automatically updated when a new page is published or when a page is updated.

 The latest trend on the Internet is security.
 HTTPS is a known ranking signal and an additional way to establish trust with your users.

 When you install an SSL on your server, your website can be accessed using HTTPS and not HTTP.
 This indicates that any information transferred between your website and server (such as usernames, passwords, personal data, etc) is encrypted.